 Lindsay Giovachino was feeling frustrated as she approached her business school graduation this past May at the

-(Miami Full-Time MBA Profile).
+).
 Like many of her classmates, she had cast a wide net in her job search, applying for management jobs in fields ranging from the nonprofit world to the music industry, with little luck.
 The final blow came when people started suggesting that Giovachino, an aspiring singer and songwriter who goes by the stage name Lucia, take an unpaid internship with a record company.
 "To hear that was like a nail in heart," Giovachino says.
 "I just spent all this money getting my MBA and I couldn't deal with starting at the very, very bottom."

 Instead, she focused her energy on developing a business plan she'd written in her entrepreneurial class this winter, with the help of a friend who owns a Miami-based recording studio.
 By the time graduation rolled around, she had launched an independent record label, Burning Tongue Publishing Company, which she hopes will be a new model for promoting and distributing musicians' work.
 Family, friends and artists interested in recording and working with the company are helping her fund the project.
 Plans are already in the works for albums recorded by a Slovenian band and an Italian rock group, as well as Giovachino's debut CD.

 "With this I'll be unpaid for a while, but at least at the end of the day I'll have something to show for it," she said.

 Giovachino is not alone in her entrepreneurial ambitions.
 The new business bug has bitten both graduate and undergraduate business school students hard this year.
 Typically, only a handful start businesses after graduating, with most choosing to go the more conventional route by securing a full-time job offer.
 This year, the number of business students launching companies after graduation, or even while still in school, has skyrocketed.
 Business schools from

 (Harvard Full-Time MBA Profile